Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: The little Grothendieck problem over the Stiefel manifold

 For the sake of brevity we omit the proof of this Theorem.
-As Lemmas~\ref{lemma:alphad} and~\ref{lemma_polar1} are stated for this more general setting, it is not difficult to see that the arguments in the proof of Theorem~\ref{lemma_mainlemma} trivially adapt to this case and that the proof of Theorem~\ref{thm:alg:rankr} is completely analogous to the one of Theorem~\ref{lemma_maintheorem}.
+We do state and prove Lemmas~\ref{lemma:alphad} and~\ref{lemma_polar1} on the Appendix, which are the analogous, to this setting, of Lemmas~\ref{lemma:alphad_dequalr} and~\ref{lemma_polar1_dequalr}.
+It is then not difficult to see that the arguments in the proof of Theorem~\ref{lemma_mainlemma} trivially adapt to this case and that the proof of Theorem~\ref{thm:alg:rankr} is completely analogous to the one of Theorem~\ref{lemma_maintheorem}.

 Besides the applications, for $d=1$, described in~\cite{Briet09generalizedGrothendieckXOR} and~\cite{Jop_littleGTrank}, Problem (\ref{eq_QFOGr}) is also motivated by an application in molecule imaging, the common lines problem.